本文へスキップ

 Main Research Areas

-(4) Involvement of intestinal microbiota in various diseases
+(4) Intervention of nutrients in metabolic diseases

 Research Achievements Database